jbruckne/dotfiles/README.md

 5. Create local configuration files from examples if they don't exist
 6. Create symbolic links from your home directory to the files in this repository

-The installation script is designed to be idempotent - you can run it multiple times safely.
+The dotfiles CLI is designed to be idempotent - you can run it multiple times safely.

 ## Customization